michaelborck-books/ai-as-a-teaching-partner/README.md

 1. Update `_quarto.yml` title to include your discipline
 2. In each chapter, emphasize your discipline's tabs when creating examples
 3. Add discipline-specific learning outcomes to Chapter 1
-4. Customize Chapter 11 (Unit Design) with your program's structure
+4. Customize Chapter 13 (Unit Design) with your program's structure
 5. Update Appendix C with your institution's alignment

 ### For a Different Institution

 1. Search for "Curtin" and replace with your institution name
 2. Update Appendix C learning outcomes to match your program
-3. Modify Chapter 3 implementation timeline if needed
+3. Modify Chapter 4 (First Steps) implementation timeline if needed
 4. Update any institutional policy references
 5. Adjust examples to match your local context